Skip to content

 Stand-alone cyber coverage, which represents approximately 70% of industry premiums, increased by 62% in 2022 (see US P&C Insurance Market Underwriting Results in 2023).

-The Combined Ratio Improved 25 Percentage Points in 2022 Amid a 62% Increase in Premiums
+The Combined Ratio Improved 25 Percentage Points Amid a 62% Increase in Premiums

 Standalone Cyber Risk Direct Loss & DCC Ratios